ajaykumar-bot/product_management/README.md

 cp .env.example .env
 ```

-Configure your database and other credentials in `.env`.
+Configure database and other credentials in `.env`.

 ### 4. Generate Application Key